 As an alternative, unaffiliated voters may declare a ballot preference in advance of the Primary Election at www.govotecolorado.com and receive just one of the major party's ballots in the mail.
 This helps to conserve taxpayer resources, because your county will only need to print and mail one ballot, instead of two.

-If you are Unaffiliated or affiliated with the Democratic or Republican party and you did not receive a mail ballot, please call our Elections Division at 303-795-4511 by June 18 to update your voter registration and request that one be mailed to you.
-After this date, it is too late to send a ballot by mail.
+If you are Unaffiliated or affiliated with the Democratic or Republican party and you did not receive a mail ballot by June 9, please call our Elections Division at 303-795-4511 by June 18 to request a replacement ballot.

-Between June 18 and June 26, please go to any Voter Service and Polling Center in Arapahoe County to update your voter registration and request a ballot.
+After June 18, it is too late for counties to mail you a ballot.
+Between June 18 and June 26, you must go in-person to any Voter Service and Polling Center in Arapahoe County to request a replacement ballot.

-You should vote for just one option in all races, unless the ballot specifically states “Vote for Two” (or more.)
+You should vote for just one option in all races in the Primary Election.

-If you select more than one option on 'one-vote' races or issues, your vote for that specific race or issue will not count.
+If you select more than one option, your vote for that specific race will be considered an "over-vote" and will not count.

 Please completely fill in the oval next to your choice.
 Do not use an 'x' or check mark, as these are not easily read by our scanning machines.